 Pursuant to a series of agreements, WTC Captive received funding of \$999.9 million on December 3, 2004.
 Funds amounting to \$899.9 million were recorded directly to "deposit liability."
 The Company's Board of Directors approved the designation of \$100 million to satisfy the capital and surplus requirements of the NYSDFS, as required by Section 7004 of the New York Insurance Law, Article 70.
 The designation of \$100 million was based on an assessment of factors that would impact amounts designated as capital, primarily related to potential changes in the market value of the investment portfolio, which are charged directly to operations, and the potential for interest accretion and operating expenses to exceed gross investment income in a given year, as more fully described below.
 WTC Captive holds the amounts designated to satisfy capital and surplus as a liability, "residual liability" on its Statements of Net Position.
 Amounts designated to satisfy capital and surplus requirements are held as a liability, rather than as residual net assets, due to provisions of the Company's organizational documents that require the Company to return funding that remains, if any, after all obligations have been satisfied, as defined by and according to the terms of the organizational documents.
 Additionally, any net gain or loss from operations will directly impact the Company's residual liability designated to satisfy capital and surplus requirements.
-As such, the net operating loss recorded for the years ended December 31, 2012, 2011 and 2010, respectively, have been reflected within the residual liability on the Company's Statements of Net Position.
+As such, the net operating losses recorded for the years ended December 31, 2013, 2012 and 2011, respectively, have been reflected within the residual liability on the Company's Statements of Net Position.
 Designation of funds to satisfy capital and surplus requirements does not restrict the ability of the Company to use such funds to satisfy its obligations.

-The Company reported net operating losses of \$(7.1 million), \$(33.1 million) and \$(2.7 million) for the years ended December 31, 2012, 2011 and 2010, respectively.
-The net operating loss for the year ended December 31, 2012 was attributable to the excess of the sum of operating expenses and the recognition of accretion expense, which was netted against investment income, over the amount of investment income.
+The Company reported net operating losses of \$(8.4 million), \$(7.1 million) and \$(33.1 million) for the years ended December 31, 2013, 2012 and 2011, respectively.
+The net operating losses for the years ended December 31, 2013 and 2012, respectively, were attributable to the excess of the sum of operating expenses and the recognition of accretion expense, which was netted against investment income, over the amount of investment income.
 The net operating loss for the year ended December 31, 2011 was primarily attributable to the recognition of a \$27.3 million life-to-date interest accretion expense adjustment (a component of the overall interest accretion expense totaling \$34.2 million).

-The net operating loss for the year ended December 31, 2010 was attributable to the excess of the sum of operating expenses and the recognition of interest accretion expense, which was netted against investment income, over investment income.
 For all years, the Company's sole source of income was investment income derived from the amount of invested assets.